SkafteNicki/libcpab/README.md

     data_t1 = T.interpolate(data, g_t)        # interpolate some data using the transformed grid
     data_t2 = T.transform_data(data, theta)   # combination of the two last methods
 ```
-All these methods expects numpy arrays as input and returns numpy arrays.
-If you want the method to output tf tensors instead, just set the `return_tf_tensor`
-argument in the `cpab` class to `True`.

-Additionally, we supply some case scrips:
+There are small differences between using the two backends.
+Please see this
+[file](libcpab/README.md) for the specific differences.

+We supply 3 case scripts for each backend:
-* demo1.py: simple use of the library to transform data
+* *_demo1.py: simple use of the library to transform data
-* demo2.py: image registration by incorporating the library in a tensorflow optimization rutine
+* *_demo2.py: image registration by incorporating the library in a tensorflow optimization rutine
-* demo3.py: time series alignment by sampling approch
+* *_demo3.py: time series alignment by sampling approch

 For a specific use of the transformations in a greater context,
 see this [paper](http://www2.compute.dtu.dk/~sohau/papers/cvpr2018/detlefsen_cvpr_2018.pdf)[3]